Skip advert

 Advertisement - Article continues below

 At the front, the ‘Thor’s hammer’ headlight design that Polestar inherited and evolved from its one-time parent company Volvo has been split into two elements.
-In the nose, is Polestar’s ‘SmartZone’ a body-coloured panel hiding the sensors for the car’s autonomous driver assist systems.
-It’s an innovation that design boss Maximilian Missoni is particularly proud of: “It took so much effort to integrate these systems under a body colour panel”.
-So much so that it actually has a small ‘SmartZone’ label.
+In the nose, is Polestar’s ‘SmartZone’ a body-coloured panel hiding the sensors for the car’s driver assist systems.
+It’s an innovation that former design boss Maximilian Missoni is particularly proud of: “It took so much effort to integrate these systems under a body colour panel,” he said.
+So much so that it actually has a small ‘SmartZone’ label – something already seen on the Polestar 3 and 4.

-The front wheel arches flare outwards and the front air-intake gets a dark surround that flows right around the entire perimeter of the car at the lower edge.
-This dark plastic boarder steps up to create a scalloped effect along the door sills at the sides and the glasshouse remains slim for sporty effect.
-Thin styling element sticking out beyond the glass area at the rear visually elongates the roofline and adds to the sleek look.
+The front wheelarches flare outwards and the front air intake gets a dark surround that flows right around the entire perimeter of the car at the lower edge.
+This dark plastic border steps up to create a scalloped effect along the door sills at the sides and the glasshouse remains slim for sporty effect.
+A thin styling element sticking out beyond the glass area at the rear visually elongates the roofline and adds to the sleek look.
 The low, long look of the 5 has been achieved despite the need to fit a chunky battery pack under the floor.

 Unsurprisingly, the ‘suicide’ rear doors from the Precept Concept car that laid the groundwork for the Polestar 5 back in 2020 don’t make it to production, although the expansive glass roof that’s becoming a Polestar trademark and distinctive tail-light bar do.